yashghogre/mem1/README.md

 1. Setup environment variables in `.env` file.
 Refer `.env.example` file for variables' info.

-2. Start the Nix environment
+2. Start the Nix environment.
+The Nix environment was first setup to also include `llama-cpp-python` to also allow native LLM inferencing, but I changed plans to only focus on API inferencing.

 ```bash
 nix develop